 Conical roofs, sometimes called a witch’s hat, cone roof, turret roof, dome roof, spires or vaults are often used to cover residential and tower shape structures.
-The most common conical roofs found on Texas homes are made from a series of tapered flat roofs, creating a series of hips forming an inverted cone shape.
-Another common conical roof design features stacked rows of slate.
+The most common turret roofs found on Texas homes are made from a series of tapered flat roofs, creating a series of hips forming an inverted cone shape.
+Another common round roof design features stacked rows of slate.
 As seen on luxury homes.
 They are frequently found on top of towers in medieval town fortifications, castles, and Victorian houses.
 The architectural design of the conical roof really enhances the exterior elevation and adds value to luxury homes.

 Conical Roof Repair, Replacement, and Precautions